surprisetalk/writings/lists/Music.md

 - ☆☆☆☆☆ | Hammock :: _Kenotic_
 - ☆☆☆☆☆ | Hammock :: _Raising Your Voice...Trying to Stop an Echo_
 - ☆☆☆☆☆ | Hammock :: _Maybe They Will Sing for Us Tomorrow_
-- ☆☆☆☆☆ | Hammock :: _Chasing After Shadows...Living with the Ghosts_
 - ☆☆☆☆☆ | Hammock :: _Departure Songs_
 - ☆☆☆☆☆ | Hammock :: _Oblivion Hymns_
 - ☆☆☆☆☆ | Hammock :: _An Introduction to Hammock_